Prostitution in colonial India: Opposition to Contagious Diseases Acts

-Immigration of European prostitutes
+Immigration of foreign prostitutes

-In the early 20th Century, European prostitutes were visible in the major cities and seaports of British India.
-As seaports became more prominent in India, more European women immigrated to serve as prostitutes.
-Many British authorities tolerated the immigration of European prostitutes in the hope that men would engage in sex with them, instead of Indian women.
+In the early 20th century, European prostitutes were visible in the major cities and seaports of British India, where the colonial authorities had become increasingly opposed to sexual contact between British men and Indian women.
+As seaports became more prominent in India, more European sailors travelled to India leading to an increase in the demand for sexual services of women, and more European women immigrated to work as prostitutes.
+British authorities tolerated the immigration of European prostitutes in the hope that British men would engage in sex with them, instead of Indian women.

-Although, state-regulated prostitution was seen as a necessity to satisfy sailors and soldiers, European women constituted another racial crisis for the British authorities, giving rise to fears about sexual intercourse between “native” males and white women.
+Although, state-regulated prostitution was seen as a necessity to satisfy sailors and soldiers, European prostitutes constituted another racial crisis for the British authorities, giving rise to fears about sexual intercourse between "native" males and white prostitutes.
 They perceived this type of sexual interaction as undermining to colonial hierarchies based on class and race.
-They were even more anxious about the production of mixed-race children from such unions, as it threatened European racial purity.
-However, there were fewer concerns about unions between British men and Indian women, although they too could and did produce children.
+They were even more anxious about the possibility of production of mixed-race children from such unions, as it threatened European racial purity.
+However, there were fewer concerns about unions between white males and Indian females, although they too could and did produce children.

 Generally, Indian women were not seen as violated or as victims when they engaged in prostitution with British men.
 Although sexual intercourse between British men and Indian women was acceptable, the British authorities preferred they interact with European women instead.
 Stephen Edwardes, police commissioner of Bombay from 1909 to 1917, noted that brothels of European women were accepted so that British men did not have to engage in sexual relations with Indian women.
 Growing social disapproval of sexual relations with Indian women compelled the authorities to accept prostitution as a necessary evil.